Aditya1026-05/Customer-Churn-Prediction/README.md

 **Overview**

-Customer churn is one of the biggest challenges for subscription-based and service businesses.
-This project builds a predictive model that:

-1. Identifies customers likely to churn

-2. Assigns churn probabilities

-3. Suggests personalized retention strategies

-4. The system is deployed as a web application for real-time predictions.
+Customer churn is a major challenge for telecom companies, where acquiring new customers is significantly more expensive than retaining existing ones.
+This project builds a machine learning–based churn prediction system that not only predicts whether a customer will churn, but also provides:

+1. Churn probability

+2. Risk segmentation

+3. Key churn drivers

+4. Recommended retention campaigns

+The goal is to transform raw customer data into actionable business insights that support targeted retention strategies.

 **Machine Learning Pipeline**